Continued fractions over non-Euclidean imaginary quadratic rings: A Continued Fraction Algorithm

-Unfortunately, continuing in this fashion does not work to satisfaction.
-The convergents now converge to $z$, but they may not come close in quality to what the pigeonhole principal guarantees exists.
-The missing piece is a bound on $\det M_n$, which can grow exponentially when allowing $|b_n|\neq 1$.
-So we make an adjustment: Since $\det M_4=2$, in the next stage we pick among matrices of the form $S(a/2,b/2)$, where $a\in \cO$ and $b\in\{1,2\}$.
-This cancels the previous determinant, and $\det M_5$ is again bounded by $2$.
-Since the goal is to approximate $z$ with ratios of integers, $a$ and $b$ are now subject to the restriction that $M_4S(a/2,b/2)$ be integral.
-This eliminates many of the discs of Figure \ref{fig:3}, but the ones that survive now get a disc of radius $2/b$ instead of $1/b$.
-We need this to remain a covering.
+Unfortunately, continuing in this fashion does not really work.
+Convergents converge to $z$, but they may not come close in quality to the approximations that must exist by Dirichlet's box principal.
+The missing piece is a bound on $|\det M_n|$, which can grow exponentially when $|b|\neq 1$ in $S(a,b)$.
+So we make an adjustment: since $\det M_4=b_4=2$, in the next stage we pick among matrices of the form $S(a/2,b/2)$, where $a\in \cO$ and $b\in\{1,2\}$.
+This cancels the previous determinant, and $|\det M_5|=b_5\in\{1,2\}$ again.
+Since the goal is to approximate $z$ with ratios of integers, $a_5$ and $b_5$ are now subject to the restriction that $M_4S(a_5/2,b_5/2)$ be integral.
+Matrix multiplication shows this condition is equivalent to (\ref{eq:101}).
+Our new divisibility requirement eliminates half of the discs in Figure \ref{fig:3}.
+But the ones that survive now get a disc of radius $2/b$ instead of $1/b$, as in (\ref{eq:100}).
+We need this to remain a covering to guarantee containment of $z_4$.
 It does, as can be seen in the first image of Figure \ref{fig:4}.
-That we continue to obtain a covering using $B=\{1,2\}$ in all subsequent stages is what makes this set an admissible parameter for $|\Delta|=23$.
-The functioning of Algorithm \ref{alg:1} depends on its existence.
-This example is continued in Subsection \ref{ss:example}.
+That we continue to obtain a covering using $B=\{1,2\}$ in subsequent stages of the algorithm makes this set admissible for $\bQ(\sqrt{-23})$.